Boy names starting with V range from classic Vincent to dashing Valor.

 What are your favorite boy names beginning with V?

-First published on April 5, 2021, this post was revised and re-published on January 10, 2022 and again on February 6, 2023.
+First published on April 5, 2021, this post was revised and re-published on January 10, 2022, February 6, 2023, and April 1, 2024.

 I really like Vale and Victor!

 Even despite current events, I do like Vladimir.
-The kids we know named Vladimir are called Vlady, and there’s something so cute about that.
+The kids we know named Vladimir are called Vlady, and thereโs something so cute about that.
 I suppose Vladislav could get there too.

 I have sentimental attachments to both Vernon and Vernal.
 I doubt either will catch on very soon, but I’d guess Vernon’s hurdles to be a bit bigger at this point.